Antag0nisticWomble/UnboundHole/README.md

 Please be warned the community lists included with this config amount to over 7 million addresses, you may have to manually whitelist some sources.
 I don't use social media so a lot of these are included in the lists.
 Pornography is also blocked by the lists inclueded in this script.
 You have been warned!

-This script is a work in progress so be warned you may encounter issues.
+This script is a work in progress so you may encounter issues.

 ## Important ##
 If using Centos or Fedora this script will disable SELinux as Unbound and Pihole do not function correctly with it enabled.